 Course description: J.D.
 Salinger’s Seymour Glass tells a story about bananafish, which have swum into a hole and, after filling up on bananas, are unable to swim back out again.
 They die.
 What T.S.
 Eliot’s wasteland was to post-World War I writers, Salinger’s bananafish hole is to contemporary American authors.
 The hole comes in various disguises.
 Often the disguises are frightening; sometimes they are funny.
 Always they are exciting to read about and discuss.
 We will read works by such writers as Salinger, Kurt Vonnegut, John Hawkes, Raymond Carver, Ernest Gaines, Jayne Ann Phillips, Sheri Reynolds, Jhumpa Lahiri, and Kevin Powers.
-There will be three hour tests with essay and objective sections, discussion questions on blackboard, and a final essay exam.
+There will be three hour tests with essay and objective sections, discussion questions on Canvas, and a final essay exam.

 - Read contributions from your classmates and/or contribute your own.

 - Click here to read previous student contributions

 The works in context

 - Decade by Decade Timeline The 1940s through the The 2010s

 - Best sites for information on Nine Stories and the Glass Family: deadcaulfields site

 - For articles on Salinger, click here: salingerincontext.org

 (This is the decade of publication of “A Perfect Day for Bananafish,” “Uncle Wiggly in Connecticut,” “Down at the Dinghy,” and “Just before the War with the Eskimos”)